jsica24/aaaaaaaaaaah/algorithms.md

 - [x] It has a reasonable complexity
 - [x] It is easy to implement

-### When the algorithm’s complexity is increasing, how is the algorithm’s efficiency evolving?:

-- ??

 ### Which statement is correct?:

 - [ ] dynamic programming is less efficient than divide and conquer